14th Call for Proposals

-- Up to $10,000/year/project of fresh USD can be paid to project investigators in lieu of faculty salary or as summer salary pay.
+Up to $10,000/year/project of fresh USD can be paid to project investigators in lieu of faculty salary.

-- Pay to Ph.D. students and RA’s would be at the conversion rate of LL 3900 per USD.
+Pay to Ph.D. students and RA’s would be in fresh USD as per university announcement in June 2022.

 - Purchase of needed supplies/minor equipment using external funds rates as per University regulations